 Here are a few that are safe for your dog:

 - Areca Palm

-If you’re here, it’s probably because you’re always trying to do the best you can for your dog’s health: you feed fresh, nutritious meals, add supplements, keep the vaccines to a minimum and assess all information before making decisions about your dog’s health.
+If you’re here, it’s probably because you’re always trying to do the best you can for your dog’s health.
+You feed fresh, nutritious meals, add supplements, keep pharmaceuticals to a minimum and assess all information before making decisions about your dog’s health.
 You even bathe your dog with a safe, all-natural shampoo.